 Start by heading to LinkedIn, setting your Insight Tag then looking at your website demographics, including people who look at who looks at specific pages — maybe your product pages or pages for specific vertices.

 Then, compare that data with Leadfeeder to really see what pages specific users are looking at, how long they are spending on each page, and even how many times each company visits your site.

 This data can then be fed back into your ads or content strategy to create custom campaigns for specific companies.

-Account-based marketing strategy 4: Use Google alerts to catch compelling events and use them as an in
+ABM strategy 4: Use Google alerts to catch compelling events and use them as an "in"

 Now it's time for the how — how do you create campaigns that grab your targets' attention?